scikit-learn-contrib/hiclass/docs/source/get_started/venv.rst

 venv
 ====

 If you are using Python 3, you should already have the :literal:`venv` module installed with the standard library.
-Create a directory for working with HiClass within your virtual environment:
+Create a directory for HiClass within your virtual environment:

 .. code-block:: bash